Wassasin/dazeus-plugin-maduka/README.md

 To watch for changes and automatically restart the plugin when a change in the sources occurs use `bin/gulp watch`.
 To optionally pass command line arguments use the alternative `bin/watch`.

+Before running the command use `cp config.json.default config.json` to create a personalized configuration.